cbednarski/vmware-usb-osx/README.md

 7. Pop the USB stick into the computer you want to vmware-ify and restart it.

 Depending on how fast your USB stick is, step 6 make take awhile.
+On my computer it took around a minute and a half.